ufs-community/ufs-mrweather-app/docs/UsersGuide/source/quickstart.rst

 ``$PROJECT`` variable in your shell environment.
 If this argument is not set, the error message ``ERROR: PROJECT_REQUIRED`` will be reported.

 If running on a supported machine, that machine will normally be recognized automatically and therefore it is *not* required to specify the ``--machine`` argument to ``create_newcase``.
+Generic linux and macos systems will require the ``--machine`` argument to be used.

 Invoke ``create_newcase`` as follows from the ``cime/scripts`` directory: